curiousyigit/laravel-arqam/README.md

 This package is very easy to use.
 Once installed, you can start converting numbers to words in controllers, views, middlewares, models, etc.

 **IMPORTANT**
 The words function expects the number as a **string**.
 This is done because php has problems dealing with huge numbers.
 So convert your numbers to **non scientific notation** strings.
-Decimals are optional
+Decimals are optional. **DO NOT** use numbers with thousand separators.
+The supported decimal separator is a dot ".".
+Not applying these precautions may cause unwanted functionality

+## Limitation
+Currently, the maximum supported number is (trillions) 999999999999999.999999999.
+At the time of coding I didn't really see a need in bigger number.
+I may change it in the future though

 **A few examples:**
 ```